How To Stop A Texas Property From Being Condemned Or Demand Just Compensation

 Matt Hurt is a former civil engineer with 20 years of experience handling both sides of eminent domain cases.
 He understands what is at stake for property owners and how to present a compelling claim for the compensation a landowner needs and deserves.

-Understand The Condemnation Procedure For Your Property And Stand Up For Your Rights
+Texas Condemnation Lawyers Who Stand Up For Your Property Rights

 If eminent domain carries the day, forcing you to vacate and sell part or all of your property, a strong legal defense is essential for your viability and bottom line.